cmccorkle21/cmccorkle21.github.io/index.md

 # Who am I?
 {: style="text-align: center"}

 Hello!
-My name is Cole McCorkle and I'm a full-time software engineer.
+My name is Cole McCorkle and I'm a full-time software engineer and graduate student.

 I have over nine years of experience programming.
-From steam chat bots in 2015 to developer tooling and APIs in 2025, my work has been qutie varied.
+From steam trading bots in 2015 to developer tooling and APIs in 2025, my work has been quite varied.

 I attended Elon University where I got my bachelors degree in Computer Science with minors in Data Science and Sociology.
+I am currently pursuing a Master's degree in Computer Engineering

 Please feel free to take a look around!
 </div>